MindustryGame/wiki-testing/docs/modding/modding.md

 This would put your block after `duo` in the techtree, and to put it after your own mods block you would write your `<block-name>`, a mod name prefix is only required if you're using the content from another mod.

-Research cost will be `40 + round(requirements ^ 1.25) * 6 rounded down to the nearest 10`, where `requirements` is the build cost of your block. *(in otherwords you can't set `requirements` and `research cost` individually)*
+Research cost will be `40 + round(requirements ^ 1.25) * 6 rounded down to the nearest 10`, where `requirements` is the build cost of your block.

+If you want to set custom research requirements, which is **required** for Items and Liquids, use this object in place of just a name:

+    research: {
+      parent: duo
+      requirements: [
+        copper/100
+      ]
+    }

 ## Sprites

 All you need to make sprites, is an image editor that supports transparency *(aka: not paint).* Block sprites should be `32 * size`, so a `2x2` block would require a `64x64` image.
-Images must be `.png` files with 32 bit depth.
+Images must be PNG files with a 32-bit RGBA pixel format.
+**Any other pixel format, such as 16-bit RGBA, may cause Mindustry to crash with a "Pixmap decode error".** You can use the command-line tool `file` to print information about your sprites:

+    file sprites/**.png

+If any of them are not 32-bit RGBA formatted, fix them.

 Sprites can simply be dropped in the `sprites/` subdirectory.
-The content parser will look through it recursively, so you can organize them how ever you feel.
+The content parser will look through it recursively, so you can organize them how ever you feel, once their first directory is correct.
+Sprites are packed into an "atlas" that is very efficient for rendering.
+The first directory in `sprites/`, e.g. `sprites/blocks`, determines the page in this atlas that sprites are put in.
+Putting a block's sprite in the `units` page is likely to cause lots of lag, just put it in a similar path to vanilla's sprites at <https://github.com/Anuken/Mindustry/tree/master/core/assets-raw/sprites>.

 Content is going to look for sprites relative to it's own name. `content/blocks/my-hail.json` has the name `my-hail` and similarly `sprites/my-hail.png` has the name `my-hail`, so it'll be used by this content.